 Well, why not record them in a book?

 15. Visit places where your ancestor lived

 I have already suggested that you could visit cemeteries where your ancestors once lived.
-Well why not visit where they lived and where they worked as well.
+Well, why not visit where they lived and where they worked as well.

 By doing so you may feel a closer connection with them.
-I certainly have and by doing this it has inspired me to learn even more about them.
+I certainly have and doing this it has inspired me to learn even more about them.

 My Final Thoughts